 - Ignition

 - Doors

 - Trunk

+- Glove box

 - Trunk release handle

-- Rear seat trunk access

-- Glove box
+- Trunk pass-through cover

 The valet key only works the ignition and the door locks.
-You can keep the trunk, trunk release handle, rear seat trunk access and glove box locked when you leave your car and valet key at a parking facility.
+You can keep the trunk, trunk release handle, trunk pass-through cover and glove box locked when you leave your car and valet key at a parking facility (see Trunk, page 54).

 You should have received a key number plate with your set of keys.
 You will need this key number if you ever have to replace a lost key.
 Store this plate in a safe place.

 When replacing keys, use only Honda-approved key blanks.